-Maximising our resource recovery on a regional scale
+Sustainably managing our waste to maximise resource recovery on a regional scale

-The three areas of waste management in the SHOROC region are:
+The four main areas of sustainable waste management in the SHOROC region are:

 - Kimbriki Resource Recovery Centre